 The School of Social Work closely reviews applicants’ criminal history during the admissions process.
 The school’s policy on criminal history is rooted in the strengths perspective and begins with a belief that an applicant will not commit further offenses.
 This is balanced by the school’s recognition of the social work education role of gatekeeping, and the school seeks to protect current and future clients from possible harm.

-The Criminal History Review Team (CHRT), consisting of the Admissions Director, Field Education Coordinator, and the MSW, Tri-County, Southwest, or BSW Program Coordinator, makes recommendations for admission for all applicants with a criminal history.
-Applicants with a criminal history must provide a Department of Human Services Central Registry Report and/or a criminal background check report upon request of the CHRT.
+The Criminal History Review Team, consisting of the admissions director, field education coordinator and the M.S.W., rri-county, southwest or B.S.W. program coordinator, makes recommendations for admission for all applicants with a criminal history.
+Applicants with a criminal history must provide a Department of Human Services Central Registry Report and/or a criminal background check report upon request of the team.
 Applicant must provide the criminal background check from the state in which the offense occurred.
-For offenses that occurred in Michigan applicants are required to supply the Internet Criminal History Access Tool, Michigan State Police (ICHAT) report.
+For offenses that occurred in Michigan applicants are required to supply the Internet Criminal History Access Tool, Michigan State Police report.
 Applicants who do not supply the request reports cannot move forward in the application review process.
 The applicant is responsible for paying any fee required for the criminal background check(s) or Department of Human Services Central Registry Report.

-The School of Social Work reserves the right to deny any applicant whose civil adjudication and/or criminal conviction is of a nature that is contrary to the NASW Code of Ethics.
+The School of Social Work reserves the right to deny any applicant whose civil adjudication and/or criminal conviction is of a nature that is contrary to the National Association of Social Workers Code of Ethics.
 In some circumstances, the School of Social Work may request additional information from a higher level background check before an admission decision is reached.
 Final acceptance is dependent upon the applicant signing a waiver, holding the school and University harmless for possible problems associated with obtaining a placement, licensing and/or employment.
 The student is responsible for paying any fee required for the criminal background check(s).

 If the School of Social Work discovers that an applicant did not provide truthful information about their criminal history at the time of application, and the applicant is enrolled in the M.S.W. or B.S.W. program, the DASS will request and coordinate a professional review committee meeting with the student.
 The committee will determine if the student may continue in the social work program, and if so, may define potential conditions for continuance.